beyondstorage/beyond-ftp/docs/rfcs/1-command-line-design.md

 `host` and `port` provide the host and port that the server should listend.
 The default value is `127.0.0.1:21`.

-`service` is the storager connection string, default value is "memory://ftp" which is a memory storager, the data will lose after server stop.

 `debug` indicate the server start with debug mode.
-Debug mode will print log with debug level and provide profiles.
+Debug mode will print log with debug level and provide profiles, and use memory as under storage.

 The other configure can be found in `config/config.example.toml`.